Explainer: Why oil prices dropped negative, and will it impact consumers at petrol pump?

 What do you mean by a negative oil price?

 Oil is a commodity traded on its future price, with the May contracts set to expire today (each contract trades last a month).
-In simplest terms, the negative oil prices means the commodity producers are willing to pay purchasers to take oil off their hands amid fears that most storage facilties will run out of space by the end of May.
+In simplest terms, the negative oil prices means the commodity producers willing to pay purchasers to take oil off their hands as fear run amok that most storage facilties will run out of space by the end of May.
 They are seen as very keen to avoid taking possession of those oil holdings and having to deal with the storage costs.
-The real problem of the global supply-demand imbalance has started to really started to manifest itself in prices.
+The real problem of the global supply-demand imbalance has started to really manifest itself in prices

-What do the prices say about the economy?
+What does it say about the global economy?